The Clear Edge

 The discipline:

 When the time limit hits, you must decide.
-Framework provides an answer, judgment approves, or overrides, and a decision gets made.
-No extensions.
-No “let me think more.”
-Velocity matters.
+The framework gives you an answer, your judgment either approves or overrides it, and a decision gets made.
+No extensions, no “let me think more”—velocity matters.

 Quick framework quality test:

-After building each framework, test it: Does it produce the same decision you’d make after 2 hours of deliberation?
-If yes, the framework works.
-If no, refine the criteria until the framework accuracy matches your best judgment.
+After you build each framework, test it by asking whether it produces the same decision you would make after 2 hours of deliberation.
+If it does, the framework works; if it doesn’t, refine the criteria until its accuracy matches your best judgment.

-Result by the end of Day 8: Complete framework library covering 80% of routine decisions, decision trees for complex routines, velocity targets set for each decision category, and override protocols defined for framework exceptions.
+Result by the end of Day 8: You have a complete framework library covering 80% of routine decisions, decision trees for complex routines, velocity targets set for each decision category, and override protocols defined for framework exceptions.

 Days 9-12: Testing Phase (4 hours)